flatsurf/ipyvue-flatsurf/README.md

 <p align="center">Jupyter Widgets for flatsurf</p>
 <hr>

 This project provides Jupyter Widgets for the [flatsurf suite](https://flatsurf.github.io).
-In particular it provides interactive widgets for translation surfaces from [sage-flatsurf](https://flatsurf.github.io/sage-flatsurf) and their quotiens and flow decompositions.
-Behind the scenes, this project provides the glue between the mathematical objects of [sage-flatsurf](https://flatsurf.github.io/sage-flatsurf) and [flatsurf](https://github.com/flatsurf/flatsurf) and actual visualization in the browser which is implemented in [vue-flatsurf](https://github.com/flatsurf/vue-flatsurf).
+In particular it provides interactive widgets for surfaces from [sage-flatsurf](https://flatsurf.github.io/sage-flatsurf) and their quotiens and flow decompositions.
+Behind the scenes, this project provides the glue between the mathematical objects of [sage-flatsurf](https://flatsurf.github.io/sage-flatsurf) and actual visualization in the browser which is implemented in [vue-flatsurf](https://github.com/flatsurf/vue-flatsurf).

-There are two related projects in this repository:
-* a Python package [ipyvue-flatsurf](./ipyvue_flatsurf) and
-* the [frontend glue](./js) written in JavaScript which is also called [ipyvue-flatsurf](./js).

 Note that this project is in an alpha stage.
 The interface is mostly a proof-of-concept and very likely to change substantially in the future.